-4.58 The Priority Habitat Inventory identifies a broad range and distribution of terrestrial and coastal habitats within the Borough, including:

-- Large areas of coastal saltmarsh in the Dee Estuary to the south-west and Mersey Estuary to the south-east of the Borough; - Two notable sites of coastal sand dunes along the northern coast of the Borough; - A large mudflat area in the Mersey Estuary, with a smaller mudflat area in the Dee Estuary; - Significant clusters of coastal and floodplain grazing marsh in the north of the Borough; - A scattering of lowland heathland, mostly towards the western border of the Borough; and - Small, isolated pockets of wood pasture and parkland throughout the area23.

-4.59 Mapping of local conservation priorities is provided in the 2015 LCR Ecological Network24.
-The Network comprises:
+- 4.58 The Priority Habitat Inventory identifies a broad range and distribution of terrestrial and coastal habitats within the Borough, including: - Large areas of coastal saltmarsh in the Dee Estuary to the south-west and Mersey Estuary to the south-east of the Borough; - Two notable sites of coastal sand dunes along the northern coast of the Borough; - A large mudflat area in the Mersey Estuary, with a smaller mudflat area in the Dee Estuary; - Significant clusters of coastal and floodplain grazing marsh in the north of the Borough; - A scattering of lowland heathland, mostly towards the western border of the Borough; and - Small, isolated pockets of wood pasture and parkland throughout the area. - 4.59 Mapping of local conservation priorities is provided in the 2015 LCR Ecological Network.
+The Network comprises: - Core biodiversity areas (2,599ha within Wirral) - principally include nature conservation designations and habitats of local conservation priority.

-- Core biodiversity areas (2,599ha within Wirral25) principally include nature conservation designations and habitats of local conservation priority. - Linear features habitat 'corridors' of both inherent ecological value and which facilitate connection between core areas.
-These include rail, road and canal corridors as well as natural features such as rivers. - Stepping stones (60ha, principally ponds and standing waterbodies) - habitat patches that facilitate movement of species between otherwise distant refuges i.e. increasing the 'permeable matrix' of a landscape that is intensively managed and/or of restricted diversity.

-Nature Improvement Areas (NIA) (13,013ha) - large, discrete areas intended to deliver a step change in nature conservation, with significant improvements for wildlife and people through the sustainable use of natural resources.
-Providing a finer 'grain' to the national NE habitat network mapping (based around Priority Habitat mapping), NIA form the foci for strategic habitat reconnection, restoration and creation.

-4.60 Both linear features (corridors) and stepping stones can help build resilience within a network by optimising connectivity, restoring natural processes and accommodating dynamism.

-4.61 The nature of pressures on the priority habitat network broadly reflects those on the designated assets described above.
+- Linear features habitat 'corridors' of both inherent ecological value and which facilitate connection between core areas.
+These include rail, road, and canal corridors as well as natural features such as rivers. - Stepping stones (60ha, principally ponds and standing waterbodies) - habitat patches that facilitate movement of species between otherwise distant refuges i.e. increasing the 'permeable matrix' of a landscape that is intensively managed and/or of restricted diversity. - Nature Improvement Areas (NIA) (13,013ha) large, discrete areas intended to deliver a step change in nature conservation, with significant improvements for wildlife and people through the sustainable use of natural resources.
+Providing a finer 'grain' to the national NE habitat network mapping (based around Priority Habitat mapping), NIA form the foci for strategic habitat reconnection, restoration, and creation. - 4.60 Both linear features (corridors) and stepping stones can help build resilience within a network by optimising connectivity, restoring natural processes, and accommodating dynamism. - 4.61 The nature of pressures on the priority habitat network broadly reflects those on the designated assets described above.
 Additionally, localised loss or fragmentation as a result of development, and intensification of agricultural land use are also of concern.

-4.62 It is recognised that an update of the Phase 1 habitat mapping across the Borough (which dates from the 1980s) is to be commissioned, which will in due course inform any future review of the Ecological Network and ensure this most appropriately serves to direct Biodiversity Net Gain delivery in the Borough, complementary to any future Local Nature Recovery Strategy.
+In urban areas professional surveys should also be carried out at the site level, where relevant, to assess the impact of species associated with urban environments, such as pipistrelle bats. - 4.62 It is recognised that an update of the Phase 1 habitat mapping across the Borough (which dates from the 1980s) is to be commissioned, which will in due course inform any future review of the Ecological Network and ensure this most appropriately serves to direct Biodiversity Net Gain delivery in the Borough, complementary to any future Local Nature Recovery Strategy.